 Waalsdorpervlakte in The Hague was originally used as a site for military exercises.
 During the Second World War the Germans used this site for firing squad executions.
 Resistance fighters from the nearby prison in Scheveningen, known by locals as Oranjehotel, were shot here.
 It is estimated that during 1940 and 1945 some 250 to 280 people were executed at Waalsdorpervlakte.
 After the war collaborators were executed here, including NSB leader Anton Mussert.
 In 1946, a number of resistance fighters spontaneously initiated a remembrance day ceremony at Waalsdorpervlakte to commemorate the atrocities that took place during the war years.
 At the end of the 1940s and 1950s monuments were erected on the site.
-Since that time, Waalsdorpervlakte has been the site at which the annual Remembrance of the Dead takes place.
+Since that time, Waalsdorpervlakte has been the site at which the annual Remembrance takes place to remember those that served their lives.

 Waalsdorpervlakte is part of the largest interconnected dune area in South Holland, Meijendel.
 The beautiful nature reserve extends between Scheveningen, The Hague and Wassenaar, and consists primarily of open dune landscape, lakes, forests and kilometres of long sandy beaches.
 The numerous cycle, hiking and riding paths make the dunes at Meijendel the perfect place to enjoy the nature of the Netherlands just a stone's throw away from the city.

 Directions to Waalsdorpervlakte

 Waalsdorpervlakte is located in the dunes between The Hague and Wassenaar.
 During Remembrance Day the area is only accessible via Oude Waalsdorperweg.
 All paths from Meijendel dunes and other directions are closed.